09 Feb Sugar Does NOT Cause Inflammation (Part 2)

 Unless you’re eating HUGE quantities of sugar, your body can’t properly use sugar, or you’re a rat, you don’t need to worry about sugar causing inflammation.

 As I mentioned in part 1, sugar (particularly fructose) has many benefits, including fueling the liver and the brain.
-Fructose even has anti-inflammatory and antioxidant effects (20, 21), and actually inhibits the exact inflammatory pathways that it activates when given to rats in huge amounts (22).
+Fructose even has anti-inflammatory and antioxidant effects (20, 21), and when given in normal amounts it actually inhibits the exact inflammatory pathways that it activates when given to rats in huge amounts (22).

 But I will remind you that this doesn’t mean that all foods that have sugar are beneficial!